-- On such an application, the court may (3)

-- give any directions that are just; and

-- make any order as to the payment of the costs of the (b) application as are just.
+- to the Supreme Court if the order was issued by the Supreme Court; - (ii) to the District Court if the order was issued by the District Court or the Magistrates Court. - On such an application, the court may - give any directions that are just; and (a) - make any order as to the payment of the costs of the (b) application as are just.